How to Get Startup Ideas

 • What are my assumptions vs. concrete information about the idea?

-You want to establish a realistic, full-picture perspective on each of your ideas, including everything from how you personally feel about the venture to how you are going to produce the product to meet demand.
-It’s incredibly important that you have a distinct understanding of the type of startup company you’re forming, especially if you’re going to be seeking funding from outside sources.
+You want to establish a realistic, full-picture perspective on each of your ideas.
+This should include everything from how you personally feel about the venture to how you are going to produce the product to meet demand.
+It’s incredibly important that you have a distinct understanding of the type of startup company you’re forming — especially if you’re going to seek funding from outside sources.

 Explore Free Business and Startup Resources